artesaos/laravel-installer/README.md

 This installer works like a default laravel installer.
 The difference is you can choose your version.
 ```
-laravel new `name` `version`
+laravel new name version
 ```

 The option `--interactive` is available.
-This will ask for packages to require on your project
+It will ask for packages to require on your project

 Replace `name` for your project name and `version` for one of the available versions: